singh-man/books/crackingTheCoding/03_stacksAndQueues.md

 83
 84	    /*  Get top  element  of  stack. */
 85 	    public int peek(int stackNum) {
-86 	        Stackinfo stack = info[stackNum];
+86 	        StackInfo stack = info[stackNum];
 87 	        return values[stack.lastElementIndex()];
 88 	    }
 89	    /*  Shift items  in  stack   over  by one element.
-If we  have available acity, 90	     * we'll end up shrinking the  stack   by one element.
-If we  don't have ilable 91 	     * capacity,  then  we'll need to  shift the  next  stack   over  too. */ 92	    private void shift(int stackNum) {
+If we  have available capacity, 90	     * we'll end up shrinking the  stack   by one element.
+If we  don't have available 91 	     * capacity,  then  we'll need to  shift the  next  stack   over  too. */ 92	    private void shift(int stackNum) {
 93 	        System.out.println("/// Shifting" + stackNum);
-94 	        Stackinfo stack = info[stackNum];
+94 	        StackInfo stack = info[stackNum];
 95
 96	        /*  If this stack is at its  full capacity, then  you need to  move  the  next 97	         * stack   over  by one element.
 This  stack   can now  claim  the  freed index */